Shree Sanatan Hindu Mandir: Wembley temple

 It was opened in the Summer of 2010, took 14 years to build, and is made entirely of imported Indian limestone.
 It was constructed according to the scriptures of the Hindu holy texts, and so contains no steel supports.
 Its site has an area of 2.4 acre.

 Many of the temple's component pieces were hand carved in the town of Sola, in the Indian state of Gujarat - before being flown to Britain and assembled.
 There were 41 marble statues of deities made in India especially for the mandir.
 The interior is elaborately decorated with carvings on the pillars and walls, as well as the numerous shrines with painted figures of Hindu deities.
 Some famous spiritual leaders and forms of Gods from other religions are featured in the carvings, including one of Mother Teresa and the Sikh Guru Nanak.
 At its highest point, the temple is 66 ft (20m) tall.

-The temple has the following deities: Shri Ganeshji, Shri Sahajanand Swami, Shri Amba Mataji, Shri Simandhar Swami, Shri Radha Krishna, Shri Ram Darbar, Shri Shrinathji, Shri Tirupati Balaji, Shri Shiv Parivar, Shri Jalaram Bapa, Shri Hanumanji.
+The temple has the following deities: Shri Ganeshji, Shri Sahajanand Swami, Shri Amba Mataji, Shri Simandhar Swami, Shri Radha Krishna, Shri Ram Darbar, Shri Shrinathji, Shri Tirupati Balaji, Shri Shiv Parivar, Shri Jalaram Bapa, Shri Hanumanji, Shri Shirdi Sai Baba, Navgraha, Shri Padmavati Mata, Shri Saraswati Mata, Shri Ganga Mata, Shri Yamuna Mata, Shri Jhulelalji, Shri Ranchodji, among others.

 The temple was built using funds raised by the charity Shri Vallabh Nidhi UK (SVNUK).